Tech Problems

 Sometimes Facebook will force me to repeat a captcha.
 Sometimes Google will force me to go through five levels of captchas - no exaggeration!

 But worst of all is Cloudflare, who block me outright.
+There are only two ways to avoid it:

 Cloudflare now oversees ingress for a large chunk of the internet - maybe a fifth of all major websites - and they are probably most famous for their DDoS protection and thus their bot detection abilities.